nakky/Snowball/README.md

 <img src="https://user-images.githubusercontent.com/5203051/59557933-1c9ecb00-9021-11e9-923d-531089a22b3c.png" height="400">

 ComServer can send beacon signals at regular intervals, and when a client catches a beacon, it connects to server without setting IP Address manually.
 If you want to implement communication between terminals in a LAN, Broadcast beacon is very useful.
+On the other hand, it cannot often be used via the Internet because Bearon packet cannot pass through the firewall.

 ```csharp
 //Beacon Settings(Broadcast)